sarand0/Super-Cyber-Run/README.md

 * [Character]()

-* Splash Screen and instructions screen were created using Canva.
+* Splash screen and instructions screen were created using Canva.